Clemapfel/-mousetrap/README.md

 # mousetrap

 > > This repo is under rapid active development and should not be interacted with by the public.
 Licensed CC-BY-SA-NC

+GTK4 is well optimized, incredibly powerful and utterly inscrutable.
+It has hundreds of thousands of lines of code and with functionality split between GTK, GDK, Glib and more, learning the library tsake weeks, meaning many user will feel overwhelmed and never try at all.
+Mousetrap aims to address this, by wrapping GTK4 in a way that is much easier to understand and use, allowing beginners to start developing applications within minutes instead of days.

+## Advantages of mousetrap over GTK4
++ supports C++ types, allowing lambdas to be used in place of static c functions
++ Adds Image- and Sound-processing utilities, including natively playing sounds at runtime
++ Adds high-level, fully abstracted OpenGL functionality, such as native 2d shapes, textures, render textures, shaders, blend-modes, transforms and more
++ Input of funtions are sanity checked and verbose warnings are printed, speeding up debugging and preventing bugs
++ All widgets can be ininitialized with a single line of code, this includes complex widgets like `TreeListView` or `ColumnView` which would take dozens of lines to create in native GTK4
++ Documentation is in a single place, as opposed to being split across multiple websites
++ Many things have been redesigned for improved clarity and usability, especially the signal and action architecture
++ focuses on stability, misuse of the library should never crash the application

+The main disadvantage of mousetrap is that not every GTK4 functionality is imported, making mousetrap somewhat less flexible.
+However, **every non-deprecated GTK4-widget is available**, meaning there is no limiation put upon the actual graphical user interface.

 # TODO
 + Search Bar